Rizwan969/Rizwan969/README.md

-- 👋 Hi, I’m @Rizwan969
+- 👋 Hi, I’m @Rizwan
-- 👀 I’m interested in ...
+- 👀
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently doing major in Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects..
-- 📫 How to reach me...
+- 📫 drop a mail on rizwanzahidpervez2015@gmail.com
 -

 <!---